jfq3/RDP---Tutorials/xander_hpcc_example.md

     ./bin/run_xander_skel.sh my_xander_setenv.sh "search" "nosZ" &

-**IMPORTANT:** If you want to rebuild the bloom graph structure, you need to manually delete the bloom file in the output directory.
-If you want to rerun  finding the starting kmers for a gene, you need to manually delete that gene output directory.
+**IMPORTANT:** If you want to rebuild the bloom graph structure, you need to manually delete the bloom file (`k45.bloom`) in the output directory.
+If you want to rerun  finding the starting kmers for a gene, you need to manually delete that gene output directory (in this case `k45`).
 As a safety precaution, the script will not automatically over-write these files, but they are specific to the data being searched in subsequent assembly (search) steps.
 That is, they have to be created for each data set.

 ## Submitting Xander Jobs to MSU's HPCC